jez/hpstr-theme/README.md

 #### Submit Pull Requests!
 I didn't port every feature to Octopress.
 Instead, I focused mostly on just those which I thought I would personally use.
 If you like this theme but I left out your favorite feature, be sure to fork this repo, add in your feature _in a separate feature branch_, and submit a pull request.

+#### Use SSL!

+If you're hosting on GitHub Pages, you're in luck!
+[GitHub Pages now supports SSL][gh-pages-ssl].
+This works even if you're on a custom domain if you sign up for the CloudFlare free tier.

 ## Octopress 3.0
 Octopress 3.0 is [in the works][v3]!
 This release, however, is [going to be vastly different][migration] from Octopress 2.0.
 In Octopress 3.0, [Octopress Ink][ink] will become the method through which themes are created, distributed, and updated, leaving the old method of creating themes used by version 2.0 behind.